lacegiovanni17/movie-tracker/README.md

 # MOVIE TRACKER
 ## MOVIE TRACKER FULLSTACK AI PROMPTED PROJECT
-This is a simple movie tracker project built with RooCodeAI for prompt engineering, ReactJS on the Frontend and C# .Net mvc on the backend.
-It allows users to add movies with optional notes, mark them as watched or unwatched, rate them and store all data securely in MongoDB database
+This 🎬 Movie Tracker project is a full-stack application built using ReactJS for the frontend and C# .NET MVC for the backend, with MongoDB 🛢️ as the database to persist user data.
+It allows users to add movies with a title and optional notes, mark them as watched or unwatched, and rate them ⭐.
+The project was designed with prompt engineering via RooCode AI 🤖, enabling rapid scaffolding and automation of common tasks, boosting development speed and consistency.
+ReactJS was chosen for its responsive UI and component-based architecture, ideal for rendering dynamic movie lists.
+On the backend, C# .NET MVC provides a robust and scalable API framework, ensuring structured routing and controller logic.
+MongoDB supports flexible data storage, perfect for managing user-generated content without strict schema constraints.
+All RESTful endpoints were tested using Postman 📬 to ensure smooth communication between client and server.
+This project showcases a seamless integration of technologies and development practices to deliver a feature-rich, user-friendly movie tracking system.

 ## Frontend Picture of MovieTracker Fullstack Project
 <img width="1440" alt="Screenshot 2025-05-08 at 22 41 10" src="https://github.com/user-attachments/assets/a4502547-9646-4614-b05d-f3cab4c6faf6" />